FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 This is necessary before loading our plugin's admin page in WordPress because the assets for the React app are not checked in to this repo—they must be built.
 There are two options for building:

-In one terminal window, `cd font-awesome-official/admin`, and then:
+In one terminal window, `cd admin`, and then:

   (a) `yarn`